 How to start a pub

 Starting and running a pub seems like a dream job.
-But what is actually involved?
+But what is actually involved from a business owner perspective?

 The pub industry is one most us are familiar with, which is one reason why many people are tempted try to start a pub.
-Eight out of ten of us count ourselves as pub-goers, and more than 15m people in the UK drink in a pub at least once a week.
+Eight out of ten of us count ourselves as pub-goers, and a significant percentage of people in the UK drink in a pub at least once a week.

 John McNamara, chief executive of the British Innkeepers Institute (BII), says: